OWASP/www-project-secure-logging-benchmark/index.md

 ---

 layout: col-sidebar
 title: OWASP Secure Logging Benchmark
 site_side: true
 tags: logging-benchmark
 project: true
 level: 2
 type: documentation

 ---

-## Introduction:
+## Introduction

 The information that is often written in the log may be sensitive in nature or give an attacker access to low-hanging fruit in terms of exposure of endpoints or other sensitive information.
 The OWASP in the Top 10 refers to "Sensitive